 Dennis Ickes brings over 15 years of experience in finance spanning various sectors including institutional investment, credit management, and corporate strategy.
 His background includes serving as VP of Finance at Native 17, where he led funding initiatives for tribal economic development.
-He was also Second Vice President of Smith Barney, where he managed client equity and debt assets of over \$25 Million.
-At TREDC, Dennis ensures our financial strategies are robust and alignedwith our development goals.
+He was also Second Vice President of Smith Barney, where he managed client assets of over \$25 Million.
+At TREDC, Dennis ensures our financial strategies are robust and aligned with our development goals.